odpf/depot/docs/reference/configuration/maxcompute.md

 ## SINK_MAXCOMPUTE_TABLE_PARTITION_COLUMN_NAME

 Contains the partition column name of the MaxCompute table.
 This could be the same as the partition key or different.
 This will reflect the column name in the MaxCompute table.
+Here the SINK_MAXCOMPUTE_TABLE_PARTITION_COLUMN_NAME is differentiated with SINK_MAXCOMPUTE_TABLE_PARTITION_KEY to allow the user to have a different column name in the MaxCompute table.
+This is used for timestamp auto-partitioning feature where the partition column coexists with the original column.

 * Example value: `column1`
 * Type: `optional`